 I’ve had this little feather tree for years (in fact, I have two) and love displaying small ornaments on it.
 Vintage Pepsi bottles create a “tree skirt” which makes it the perfect kitchen counter tree.

-Although not quite as sparse, this Christmas tree is the most realistic looking one that I have because of it’s irregular shape.
-I went with an all white theme including 1600 string lights, clip on candle lights and these faux snowballs that I just nestled in the branches.
+Although not quite as sparse, this Christmas tree is very realistic looking because of its irregular shape.
+I decked out the tree with over 1600 string lights, clip on candle lights and hundreds of my treasured vintage Shiny Brite ornaments.

 You can read more about my realistic looking Christmas tree in this post.

 Here’s my little Charlie Brown tree complete with tiny little pine cones.
 I added a flock of bright red cardinals.